White movement: Administration

 The White movement's leaders and first members came mainly from the ranks of military officers.
-Many came from outside the nobility, such as generals Mikhail Alekseev and Anton Denikin, who originated in serf families, or General Lavr Kornilov, a Cossack.
+Many came from outside the nobility, such as generals Mikhail Alekseyev and Anton Denikin, who originated in serf families, or General Lavr Kornilov, a Cossack.

 The White generals never mastered administration; they often utilized "prerevolutionary functionaries" or "military officers with monarchististic inclinations" for administering White-controlled regions.

 The White Armies were often lawless and disordered.
 Also, White-controlled territories had multiple different and varying currencies with unstable exchange-rates.
 The chief currency, the Volunteer Army's ruble, had no gold backing.

 Ranks and insignia

 Theatres of operation

-The Whites and the Reds fought the Russian Civil War from November 1917 until 1921, and isolated battles continued in the Far East until 1923.
-The White Army—aided by the Allied forces (Triple Entente) from countries such as Japan, the United Kingdom, France, Greece, Italy and the United States and (sometimes) the Central Powers forces such as Germany and Austria-Hungary—fought in Siberia, Ukraine, and the Crimea.
+The Whites and the Reds fought the Russian Civil War from November 1917 until 1921, and isolated battles continued in the Far East until June 1923.
+The White Army—aided by the Allied forces (Triple Entente) from countries such as Japan, the United Kingdom, France, Greece, Italy and the United States and (sometimes) the Central Powers forces such as Germany and Austria-Hungary—fought in Siberia, Ukraine, and in Crimea.
 They were defeated by the Red Army due to military and ideological disunity, as well as the determination and increasing unity of the Red Army.

 The White Army operated in three main theatres:

 Southern front

-White organising in the South started on 15 November 1917, (Old Style) under General Mikhail Alekseev (1857–1918).
+Organization of the White Army located in the South started on 15 November 1917, (Old Style) under General Mikhail Alekseyev.
 In December 1917, General Lavr Kornilov took over the military command of the newly named Volunteer Army until his death in April 1918, after which General Anton Denikin took over, becoming head of the "Armed Forces of the South of Russia" in January 1919.

 The Southern Front featured massive-scale operations and posed the most dangerous threat to the Bolshevik Government.
 At first it depended entirely upon volunteers in Russia proper, mostly the Cossacks, among the first to oppose the Bolshevik Government.
 On 23 June 1918, the Volunteer Army (8,000–9,000 men) began its so-called Second Kuban Campaign with support from Pyotr Krasnov.
 By September, the Volunteer Army comprised 30,000 to 35,000 members, thanks to mobilization of the Kuban Cossacks gathered in the North Caucasus.
 Thus, the Volunteer Army took the name of the Caucasus Volunteer Army.
 On 23 January 1919, the Volunteer Army under Denikin oversaw the defeat of the 11th Soviet Army and then captured the North Caucasus region.
 After capturing the Donbas, Tsaritsyn and Kharkiv in June, Denikin's forces launched an attack towards Moscow on 3 July, (N.S.).
 Plans envisaged 40,000 fighters under the command of General Vladimir May-Mayevsky storming the city.

 After General Denikin's attack upon Moscow failed in 1919, the Armed Forces of the South of Russia retreated.
 On 26 and 27 March 1920, the remnants of the Volunteer Army evacuated from Novorossiysk to the Crimea, where they merged with the army of Pyotr Wrangel.